 Generally speaking, a true mechanically polished concrete floor will cost more than a hone and seal but is a more cost-effective flooring solution in the long run as it never requires a recoating.

-When done correctly a mechanically polished concrete floors will last a lifetime with proper care.
-The only maintenance required with mechanically polished concrete is a rebuff every 10 or so years if it has dulled.
-The rebuffing will bring back the gloss in the floor.
+When done correctly mechanically polished concrete floors will last a lifetime with proper care.
+The only maintenance required with mechanically polished concrete is a rebuff every 10-15 years if it has dulled.
+The rebuffing will bring back the gloss on the floor.